A Day in the Life of a Hospital Administrator

 Development

-The work never stops, even when all the areas of a hospital are performing well, as a hospital administrator needs to be constantly scanning for what is coming up next.
+The work never stops, even when all the areas of a hospital are performing well, as a hospital administrator needs to constantly scan for what is coming up next: digital health, interoperability, and AI tools are current forward-looking areas.
 Hospitals can be large and slow-moving creatures, and it is critical to know about innovations and updates in medical technology, electronic health records, public policy regulations, health insurance changes, and financing options to steer them effectively.

 Hospital Administrator Required Skills & Knowledge